By Jolie Fong and Donovan Sim

 We use trends to predict risk.
 The predictability comes from past experiences.
 Based on that, you have to judge whether there are certain economic cycles or patterns that will repeat themselves.

 Banks are one of the few institutions which oversees the flow of money.
 The risks associated to that process is immense.
 Furthermore, with the rise of FinTech and digitization, new elements of risks have to be taken into account.
-I felt that the risk space was unique as it would me a glimpse at businesses would balance profitability and sustainability.
+I felt that the risk space in the banking space was unique as it would me a glimpse of the challenges associated with balancing profitability and sustainability/stability.

 Nope.
 After my masters’ in Management at SMU, I was still unsure as to which industry I should join.
 Hence, I chose to apply to firms offering MA programs in the tourism, healthcare, and financial sector.
 I was fortunate to join a bank.